cytoscape/cytoscape.js/documentation/md/core/init.md

 **`style`** : The [stylesheet](#style) used to style the graph.
 For convenience, this option can alternatively be specified as a promise that resolves to the stylesheet.

 <span id="init-opts/layout"></span>
 **`layout`** : A plain object that specifies layout options.
 Which layout is initially run is specified by the `name` field.
 Refer to a [layout's documentation](#layouts) for the options it supports.
-If you want to specify your node positions yourself in your elements JSON, you can use the `preset` layout --- by default it does not set any positions, leaving your nodes in their current positions (e.g. specified in `options.elements` at initialisation time).
+If you want to specify your node positions yourself in your elements JSON, you can use the `preset` layout --- by default it does not set any positions, leaving your nodes in their current positions (i.e. specified in `options.elements` at initialisation time).

 ### Initial viewport state